 However, he also faced several challenges during his reign, including a rebellion led by his own son Prince Khurram (later Shah Jahan).

-He was succeeded by his third son Shah Jahan.
+He finally died in 1627 after a long illness and was succeeded by his third son Shah Jahan.

 The Mughal emperors (or Great Mughals) were powerful rulers who relied on and dominated a vast number of governing elites.

-The manasabdari system, a military and administrative structure that was subsequently adopted by the Mughal rulers to classify the aristocracy, created a strict social structure that the elites had to follow.
+In particular, the manasabdari system allowed the Mughal rulers to classify the aristocracy, created a strict social structure that the elites had to follow.

 The empire's commercial economy thrived on a robust worldwide market exchange, including goods produced by farmers and craftsmen.